Cairo, Egypt. Wonders of Antiquity Under The Saharan Sun

 Next, the guide takes our group through a half-buried labyrinth of chambers.
 The floors are covered with fine sand; the limestone walls with chiselled hieroglyphs all the way up to the painted ceilings.

 A few passengers ask about the meaning of all that writing.
-Of course, there’s not enough time to read it all, but the guide explains it actually describes the day-to-day lifestyle of ordinary people, most likely those who sweat blood to build the Pyramids.
+Of course, there’s not enough time to read it all, but the guide explains it actually describes ordinary people’s day-to-day lifestyle, most likely those who sweat blood to build the Pyramids.

 I appreciate the shade, but it’s so hot among these walls!
 I try to make sense of the depicted stories, but as I turn around to see all the walls, the room starts to spin a little.
 I lean onto a wall, hoping I won’t activate some hidden mechanism that will open a secret (until then!) door that will swallow me without a living soul noticing!